 Joe Biden was there.

-And then the fact is all of these people are now going to be called before Lindsay Graham's committee, and I would believe likely they're going to be called before uh also uh the committee of Ron Johnson and uh Senator Charles Grassley.
+And then the fact is all of these people are now going to be called before Lindsey Graham's committee, and I would believe likely they're going to be called before also the committee of Ron Johnson and Senator Charles Grassley.

-All right, and by the way, Mitch McConnell confirming the Senate is taking steps to issue subpoenas to a variety of the of these Obama officials.
+And by the way, Mitch McConnell confirming the Senate is taking steps to issue subpoenas to a variety of these Obama officials.

 Ron Johnson saying that the classified Rice email shows Obama officials, quote, sabotaging the incoming administration.